CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 ## Add Antivirus Exclusions

-1. If Windows Defender is not running on the Application Servers, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on each of the Application Servers and continue to the next step, otherwise follow these steps:
+1. If Windows Defender is not running on the Application Servers, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on each of the Application Servers and continue to the next section, otherwise follow these steps:
     1. Open a Windows PowerShell (x64) window as administrator.
     1. Navigate PowerShell to inside the `Cortex Innovation 2022.6 - App Server Install Scripts` folder using the following command, modifying the path as necessary: